myriadrf/LimeADPD/docs/userguide/dpdcontrol.rst

 Once the test waveforms are played, the ``DPDcontrol`` application can be started.

 .. warning::
-   It is not allowed to use the DPDcontrol application and LimeSuiteGUI at the same time.
-Therefore, before starting the DPDcontrol, close the LimeSuiteGUI.
+   It is not allowed to use the DPDcontrol application and DPDViewer at the same time.
+Therefore, before starting the DPDcontrol, close the DPDViewer.

 .. note::
    It is possible to linearize PAs using DPDcontrol, and then, after closing